 Use After Styling

 If you suffer from dry hair and leave-in conditioners aren't offering much help, a smoothing serum is the best option.
-Because the silicone compounds in the smoothing serum act like a barrier cream, they can help prevent the loss of hydration from your hair during the day.
+Not only do good products contain effective moisturizing agents, but the silicone compounds in the smoothing serum act like a barrier cream.
+This can help prevent the loss of hydration from your hair during the day.

 For this purpose, you can use a small amount of product as often as you need through the day.
 Smoothing serums last a long time because you only need a dab of the product.
-They are compact and easy to carry around wherever you go, should you find yourself suffering from dryness out on the town.
+They are compact and easy to carry around wherever you go, should you find yourself suffering from dryness whilst away from home.